billthefighter/pydantic2django/README.md

 A powerful utility for generating Django models from Pydantic models, Python dataclasses, and even generic Python classes, and providing seamless, bidirectional data conversion between them.

+> [!IMPORTANT]
+> Namespace rename and deprecation: The distribution is now published as `django-typed2django` and the new import namespace is `typed2django`.
+The old `pydantic2django` namespace is deprecated and will be removed in version 1.1.0.
+Please migrate imports from `pydantic2django.*` to `typed2django.*`.

 ## Overview

 Pydantic2Django bridges the gap between your application's data layer (defined using Pydantic, dataclasses, etc.) and your persistence layer in Django.
 It allows you to:

 1. **Generate `models.py` files automatically** from your existing Python classes.
 2. **Convert data seamlessly** between Django model instances and your source Pydantic/dataclass objects.
 3. **Persist and manage** application data objects in a Django database without writing boilerplate mapping code.
 4. **Handle relationships** between your Python objects and translate them into Django's relational fields (`ForeignKey`, `ManyToManyField`).

 This library supports:

 - **Pydantic Models**: Robust support for `pydantic.BaseModel`.
 - **Python Dataclasses**: Full support for classes decorated with `@dataclasses.dataclass`.
 - **Generic Python Classes**: Experimental support for converting plain Python classes that act as data containers (see [Experimental Features](#experimental-features)).

 ## Core Features

 - **Automatic Django Model Generation**: Scans your project to discover data classes and generates a complete, ready-to-use `models.py` file.
 - **Bidirectional Data Mapping**: The generated Django models, or models inheriting from the provided base classes, include methods like `.from_pydantic()` and `.to_pydantic()` for easy and reliable data conversion.
 - **Relationship Management**: Intelligently detects relationships between your source models and automatically creates the corresponding `ForeignKey` and `ManyToManyField` fields in Django.
 - **Type Hint Aware**: Leverages type hints to create the most appropriate Django model fields, including support for `Optional`, `Union`, `Literal`, and generic collections.
 - **Extensible & Modular**: The library is structured into distinct modules for `pydantic`, `dataclass`, and `typedclass` handling, allowing for clear separation of concerns.
 You can dive into the core logic in `src/pydantic2django/core/`.

 ## Full Documentation